operatorequals/covertutils/docs/index.rst

 .. _Github : https://github.com/operatorequals/covertutils

-A Blog post about it, explaining *motivation* and *implementation internals* is located in my personal blog: Securosophy_
+A Blog post about it, explaining *motivation* and *implementation internals* can be found in my personal blog: Securosophy_

 .. _Securosophy : https://securosophy.com/2017/04/22/reinventing-the-wheel-for-the-last-time-the-covertutils-package/